cysouw/diathesis/text/c04_summaryEpi.md

 ### *Resultativer Reflexiv*

 The ~~Resultativer Reflexiv~~ (full discussion in [@sec:adverbials-intransitive-reflexive-resultative]) is an alternation that can be used with a subset of all intransitive verbs, like *schlafen* 'to sleep' [@next a].
 By adding a reflexive pronoun and an adverbial, like *gesund* 'healthy' [@next b], the sentence expresses that the subject participant achieves a state (expressed by the adverbial) by performing an action (expressed by the verb).
-In other words, [@next b] means approximately 'By sleeping I will become healhy'.
+In other words, [@next b] means approximately 'By sleeping I will become healthy'.

 ::: ex
 a.
 Ich schlafe.